becodeorg/LOCD/readme.md

 ## Example

-- Svelte online Tutorial: [https://svelte.dev/tutorial/](https://svelte.dev/tutorial/) : it contains the entire learning material and presents it next to a "practice" zone.
+- [Svelte online Tutorial](https://svelte.dev/tutorial/): it contains the entire learning material and presents it next to a "practice" zone.
 Having both theory and exercise in the same screen is very cognitively efficient as it encourages the learner to try directly.
 Unfortunately, the tool requires a local server to run.
 [See the code](https://github.com/sveltejs/svelte/tree/master/site).

 ## Target audiences